Sainte Chapelle in Paris was built to house priceless Christian relics, including Christ’s crown of thorns.

 Best time for photography

-You must visit the site one hour or so before sunset, and position yourself as the sun starts setting down through the windows.
+Visit the Holy Chapel one hour or so before sunset, and position yourself to capture the light through the windows, even as the sun sets outside.

 If you can’t make it during sunset hours, opt for morning time on a sunny day.